Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Before you do the staff meeting, create the daily task, and update the schedule.
 Call a meeting in the morning for your staff and keep it short.

-Start with assigning their duties, and help them to understand what they need to complete today.
+Start assigning their duties, and help them understand what they need to complete today.

-If you have any important announcements, as daily targets or notice about something important.
+If you have any important announcements, such as daily targets or notices about something important.

 Also, the COVID-19 aspect is going on, updating your staff to keep health & safety on their top priority.